eliferbay/eliferbay.github.io/_pages/about.md

 <p> </p>
 Welcome to my web-site!

 I'm a PhD candidate in Economics at Istanbul University.
-My research interests lie at the intersection of education, migration, gender, and culture.
+My research interests lie at the intersection of education, migration, gender, and inequality.
 Specifically, my dissertation focuses on intergenerational educational mobility and inequality dynamics in Turkey.

 You can view my publications and working papers in [research](https://eliferbay.github.io/publications/) section.